kakadigi/kakadigi.github.io/README.md

 ```

 ## Code Cleaning
-We'are using prettier, so you can run
+We used prettier library, so you can run to clean up the code
 > ./bin-prettier.js --write [dir]

 ```